ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/rtp-llm/_review.md

             - "No"
         correct_answer: 1
         explanation: >
-            Yes. rtp-llm uses GPU for inference by default, rtp-llm optimizes LLM inference on Arm architecture by providing a configuration option --config=arm during the build process.
+            rtp-llm uses the GPU for inference by default. rtp-llm optimizes LLM inference on Arm architecture by providing a configuration option --config=arm during the build process.

     - questions:
         question: >